 The project is critical.
 The tamarins number barely a thousand and about half are in captivity.

 Monkeys are much smaller than apes and are more widely distributed throughout the world.
 They have prehensile tails and are considered, by human standards, less intelligent than apes.
 What would become apparent later is that chimps are actually 98.4 percent genetically human.

 Anthropologists estimate that humans separated from the Pan paniscus line four million years ago.
 That line later split into chimps and bonobos.
 Besides DNA, there are striking physical similarities as far as hands, feet, and the nervous and immune systems are concerned.
 Behaviorally, there are yet more connections.

 Goodall and other primatologists have dedicated their lives to studying Bill's relatives and their research has illustrated the intricacies of the large ape's brain.
 Chimps communicate in a variety of ways from grunting to gesturing.

-In Visions of Caliban, Goodall wrote: "There is one very common communicative signal used by chimpanzees everywhere — a soft, coughlike sound usually accompanied by a sudden raising of the arm.
+, Goodall wrote: "There is one very common communicative signal used by chimpanzees everywhere — a soft, coughlike sound usually accompanied by a sudden raising of the arm.
 This arm wave looks like a similar gesture made by humans and, for humans and chimpanzees alike, it seems to convey much the same message: 'Leave me in peace.'"

-A famous chimp named Washoe learned sign language and could associate the signs to eating and drinking.
+A famous chimp named Washoe learned sign language and could associate the signs with eating and drinking.
 But evidence is lacking to show that chimps can combine symbols to create new meanings or use syntax.
 Goodall’s research, however, has shown that chimps can deliberately plan.